-Washing your bike can be a task as simple or as complicated as you want, but there is something to be said for the soothing ritual of taking care of a machine that brings you so much pleasure and fun.
+Washing your bike can be a motorcycle maintenance task as simple or as complicated as you want, but there is something to be said for the soothing ritual of taking care of a machine that brings you so much pleasure and fun.
 Our recommendation?
 A comfortable summer evening with everything you need already prepped, a few beers while the katydids and crickets sing, and the satisfaction of a perfect shine at the end.
+Here's everything you need to know about how to clean a motorcycle.

 Get Your Supplies